Which Vitamin Deficiency Causes Hair Loss? 15 Most Common

 7. Selenium deficiency and hair loss

-These hormones influence hair growth, and a deficiency in them can lead to stunted development.
+These hormones are crucial for hair development, and a deficiency can lead to stunted hair growth.

 8. Iron deficiency (anemia)

-Your body uses iron to make haemoglobin, a protein that carries oxygen in red blood cells.
+Iron is vital for maintaining overall health, as it is used to produce haemoglobin, the protein that carries oxygen in red blood cells.

-But iron also plays a vital role in collagen synthesis, which helps give our skin its strength, resilience, and elasticity.
+It plays a key role in collagen synthesis, which ensures skin strength and elasticity.

 9. Vitamin C deficiency